paretoman/votekit/tutorial/voteCasters.md

     * length: number of candidates
   * cansByRank: an array of candidates lists, indexed by rank.
 Candidates can share a rank.
 Number[][][].

+### Preference Lists

+* Plurality
+  * There is no "pluralityVotes" list of preferences because it isn't needed.
+* Scores
+  * scoreVotes: a list of scoreVote preferences, Number[][].
+Each preference has a score for each candidate.
+* Ranking
+  * rankings: a list of preferences.
+Each preference has a rank for each candidate.
+Number[][].
+0 is the best ranking, then 1, 2, etc.
+  * cansByRankList: a list of preferences.
+Each preference is a list indexed by rank.
+Each entry is a list of candidates at that ranking.
+Candidates are represented by index.
+Number[][][].

 ## Counting

 Ways to say how many votes.